-As well as showing you are eligible for an ST3 post, you also need to provide documentation which backs up the various claims made in your application form (achievements, qualifications, publications, etc.).
-These should be collated into an Evidence Folder, which must be prefaced with the 2017 Evidence Summary Form.
-Please note previous versions of the form may not be accepted.
-The current Evidence Summary form can be found in the document library on this website.
-For an explanation of the Evidence Summary Form please refer to the purple feature further down this page.
+As well as showing you are eligible for an ST3 programme, you also need to provide documentation which backs up the various claims made in your application form (achievements, qualifications, publications, etc.).
+These should be collated into an Evidence Folder, which must be prefaced with an Evidence Summary Form; the form can be downloaded from the document library on this website.

 The time spent at the evidence station is relatively short so it is very important that you lay out your documentation clearly in the prescribed manner.
 If the interviewers are unable to verify that your evidence matches the achievements listed on your application form - including due to poor organisation - then you may be marked down on this basis.

 Claims made on your application form must be backed up with evidence in your evidence folder.
 Missing evidence will be treated as you not having the achievement.
 This could lead to either:

 a reduction in the score awarded by interviewers

 in serious cases it could lead to a probity investigation (see the Probity section for more information).

 As your Evidence Folder is a very structured and important part of the process, we cannot overstate how important it is that you organise it in the manner specified here.

 For further guidance click on the headings below and then following that you can view a presentation, giving pictorial guidance of how to go about preparing your folder.
 You are strongly advised to go through it before putting your folder together.